Charles H. Corlett: Early life and military career

 Corlett was born in Burchard, Nebraska on July 31, 1889, but lived most of his early life in Monte Vista, Colorado, where his father farmed and practiced law.
 He graduated from public high school in Monte Vista and worked on cattle ranches until he was 19.
 The following year he was appointed to the United States Military Academy (USMA) at West Point, New York.
 As a cadet there, his knowledge of horses earned him the nickname of "Cowboy Pete".
 He graduated from the USMA on June 12, 1913, where he was commissioned as a second lieutenant into the Signal Corps of the United States Army.
-Among those who he graduated alongside, all of whom were to become general officers, were men such as Douglass T. Greene, Alexander Patch, Geoffrey Keyes, Richard U. Nicholas, Paul Newgarden, Robert M. Perkins, Lunsford E. Oliver, Robert L. Spragins, Willis D. Crittenberger, Francis K. Newcomer, Louis A. Craig, William R. Schmidt, Henry B. Cheadle and Henry Balding Lewis, William A. McCullogh, Robert L. Spragins and Carlos Brewer.

 In April 1916, he moved with the 30th Infantry Regiment to Eagle Pass, Texas, where action in the Pancho Villa Expedition was anticipated but didn't materialize.
 He then was assigned to Radio Company A, a horse and mule outfit, and used one of the earliest radios in the U.S. Army.
 His brigade was renamed Signal Corps, and he witnessed the early development of military aviation, which was then a branch of the Signal Corps.

 Due to the American entry into World War I in April 1917, Corlett worked in the early organization and expansion of the Signal Corps and was its first commanding officer and executive.
 He served on the Western Front where, as Director of Signal Corps Supplies for the American Expeditionary Force (AEF), he was injured by mustard gas while laying communication lines at the front.
 He crossed the Rhine into Germany with the first American troops at Coblenz.
 He was promoted to lieutenant colonel in 1918 at the very young age of 29.
 The war ended on November 11, 1918.
 For his service during the war he was awarded the Army Distinguished Service Medal, the citation for which reads: